 Once she arrived to our Sanctuary, we knew Shiloh needed some time to decompress and settle into her new environment.
 Now at 13 years old, Shiloh only knew one other home prior to her arrival.
 Her room was adorned with lots of comfortable hiding spots to feel safe.
 And to our surprise, Shiloh adjusted very well to her new space!
 She’s very happy that when her human friends visit her, that she has all the attention to herself!
 She loves being vocal and will happily greet you at the door with many meows saying “hello” and “pet me”!
 She will rub her cheeks on you and will even brush herself when you hold it out!
 She will hop on your lap to take a relaxing nap, knowing that she has you all to herself!

 Shiloh is an absolutely beautiful cat, inside and out.
-She loves being your best friend and companion, whether that’s being doted on with pets, sitting by your side, or even having fun and playing fetch with her toys!
+She loves being your best friend and companion, whether that’s being doted on with pets, sitting by your side, or even chatting it up with you with lots of meows and purrs!
 Reading her story, it is clear Shiloh would appreciate a quiet home where she’ll be the queen of the castle!
 She does still get skittish with loud noises, but quickly recovers with her person by her side.
 Being a senior gal, she does eat some kidney care renal food mixed in with some regular food.
 She has had no potty accidents during her time with us, but does request a high-sided litter box since she tends to get elevator butt when she uses the bathroom!
 You do not want to miss out on this Calico cutie!
 If you think you’re Shiloh’s purrrfect match, please contact our Helpline at 860-242-9999 or email [email protected] for more information!